AndreyGS/MinimalMath/ReadMe.md

 ## How to use

 There is a two working methods that may get an interest of some kind - *MiniMath.mult()*, and *MiniMath.pow()*.
-In the *main()* method of *MiniMath* class you can find two level test cycle of *MiniMath.pow()* function according to *java.lang.Math.pow()*, where random numbers and powers in staged manner applying to both of them and if result is not the same prints it out to the screen.
+In the *main()* method of *MiniMath* class you can find 2 two level test cycles of *MiniMath.pow()* function according to *java.lang.Math.pow()*, where random numbers and powers in staged manner applying to both of them (amplitudes of numbers and according powers are from 10^39 till 10^-40) and if result is not the same prints it out to the screen.

 ## License